danixland/slackrepo-completion/README.md

 ## Getting Started

-Just copy this file (as root) to /etc/bash_completion.d and then source it (as normal user) like this:
+Just copy this file (as root) to /etc/bash_completion.d and then source it like this:
 ```
 #> cp slackrepo.completion /etc/bash_completion.d/

-$> . /etc/bash_completion.d/slackrepo
+#> . /etc/bash_completion.d/slackrepo
 ```

 ### Prerequisites